woctezuma/steam-labs-recommender/data/README.md

 ];
 ```

--   `gTags.json` contains a dictionary matching tag ids to tag names for all the store tags,
+-   `gTags.json` contains a dictionary matching tag ids to tag names for store tags which arise in your recommendations,

 ```javascript
 window.gTags = {